-On August 21, 2018, the Compensation Committee granted stock options to Mr. Arends for our Class B common stock under the 2012 Stock Plan (with time-based vesting), based on the compensation review discussed above.
+On April 17, 2019, the Compensation Committee granted stock options and shares of restricted stock to Mr. Arends under the 2012 Stock Plan (both with time-based vesting), based on the compensation review discussed above.
 The Compensation Committee determined the size of Mr. Arends' equity grant based on a consideration of his existing stock ownership and outstanding equity grants awarded in prior years.
-Given its vesting schedule, we believe that this equity grant will help further motivate Mr. Arends to continue to focus on the long-term success of our business enterprise.
-You can find more information regarding this grant, including its vesting schedule, by referring to our Outstanding Equity Awards at 2018 Fiscal Year-End Table on page 18.
+Given the corresponding vesting schedules, we believe that this equity grant will help further motivate Mr. Arends to continue to focus on the long-term success of our business enterprise.
+You can find more information regarding this grant, including the corresponding vesting schedules, by referring to our Outstanding Equity Awards at 2019 Fiscal Year-End Table on page 19-20.

 Most equity awards for employees are tied to their annual performance reviews and are generally granted following the release of our fourth quarter financial results.
 We may occasionally make employee grants outside of that review process and such awards typically are granted as of the date the grant is approved.
-All newhire awards have a grant date set to correspond to the date of hire.
+All new-hire awards have a grant date set to correspond to the date of hire.
 All options have an exercise price set at the closing market price of our Class B common stock on the grant date.